EthanHilton3/startup/README.md

 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 - **React** -  Provides login, updating clicker score, displays other users scores, and use of React for routing and components.
 - **Service** - Backend service with endpoints for:
   - login
   - storing scores
   - retrieving scores
+  - calling a 3rd party quote API to display random quotes
 - **DB/Login** -  Store users and scores in database.
 Register and login users.
 Credentials securely stored in database.
 Can't access clicker or scores unless authenticated.
 - **WebSocket** - Scores page automically updates according to players' scores in real time.